Maximum-Variance-Reduction Stratification for Improved Subsampling: Theoretical Framework and the Benefits of Stratification

 Assumptions~\ref{asmp01}-\ref{asmp04} are commonly used regularity conditions.
-Assumptions~\ref{asmp02}, \ref{asmp03}, and \ref{asmp04} essentially impose some moment conditions on the loss function and its first and second order derivatives.
+Assumptions~\ref{asmp02}, \ref{asmp03}, and \ref{asmp04} essentially impose moment conditions on the loss function and its first and second order derivatives.
 Assumption~\ref{asmp05} imposes a constraint on the sampling probabilities; it ensures that every data point has a relatively non-negligible chance to be selected.
-We want to clarify that we by no means are trying to impose the weakest conditions here.
+Note that we do not attempt to impose the weakest possible conditions here.

-For the asymptotic properties of $\htheta_n^{\sub}$, we present a result from \cite{WangZouWang2022} as Proposition~\ref{sub.lem} to facilitate the discussion.
+For the asymptotic properties of $\htheta_n^{\sub}$, we present a result from \cite{wang2022sampling} as Proposition~\ref{sub.lem} to facilitate the discussion.